Get insider access

 6. Best Cordless Vacuum For Allergies

 The best cordless vacuum for allergies we've tested is the Samsung Jet 75.
-Generally speaking, compared to a bagged vacuum like the Miele Classic C1, bagless vacuums like this aren't the best option for those with allergies, as emptying a dustbin can release a cloud of dust and debris.
-However, the Complete variant of this vacuum comes with a self-emptying docking station, a rare feature for a cordless vacuum at this price point.
-With the press of a switch, debris is sucked from the vacuum's dustbin into an external dirtbag without generating a plume of dust.
-Besides, the vacuum's five-stage filtration system is also pretty effective in sealing in fine allergens like pet dander, though not quite to the same extent as the SEBO Aibelt D4's hospital-grade filtration system.
+Generally speaking, compared to a bagged vacuum like the Miele Classic C1, bagless vacuums like the Jet 75 are far from the best option for those with allergies; not only do they lack an extra layer of filtration in the form of a dirtbag, emptying a dustbin can release a cloud of fine grit and debris.
+If you opt for the Complete variant of this vacuum, you'll get a self-emptying docking station, which makes the emptying process far more hygienic than it is with most other cordless stick vacuums.
+After docking the vacuum with the station, debris is sucked from the Jet 75's dustbin into a dirtbag inside the storage rack without generating a plume of dust.
+Besides, the vacuum's five-stage filtration system is also pretty effective in sealing fine allergens like pet dander, though not quite to the same degree as a high-end multi-stage bagged system like the one found in the Miele Complete C3.

 See our review